Discovering the Ethereum2 P2P Network: Eth2 network ecosystem

 \subsection{Rumor}

-One of the those tools is Rumor.
-Rumor appears as an interactive shell script tool for debugging and testing the interaction between the Eth2 clients.
+Rumor is an interactive shell script tool for debugging and testing the interaction between the Eth2 clients.
 Originally started as a Eth2 networking tool written in Go, Rumor was designed as an alternative to become the common platform for testing the different Eth2 nodes in a less effort and time-consuming way.
-By offering a set of commands that can replicate most of the Eth2 network protocol interactions, Rumor offers the abstraction from the code implementation that makes, setting a custom node, possible by simply tipping a few commands.
+By offering a set of commands that can replicate most of the Eth2 network protocol interactions, Rumor offers the abstraction from the code implementation that makes setting a custom node, possible by simply tipping a few commands.

 The platform is based on an environment close to the Bash shell that eases the test building labour, where some of the Bash syntax (e.g., variables and control flow statements) are accepted.
 Along with the scripting capabilities, Rumor includes a complex system of sub-environments (known in Rumor as actors) that allows to generate different nodes with different properties simultaneously.
 The different nodes distributed along the different actors share the common environment, which perform as link between them.
 This environment settles the possibility for the peers to exchange information, needed to perform a synchronization of actions based on constantly occurring events.

-Due to its debugging purposes, most of the commands of the platform offer the debugging and testing related information in a log format.
-This logs, configurable most of the time in different levels (error, debug, info, etc..), are the ones that provide the insights of the processes that are taking place on the node.
 The governance over the node specs and its conduct makes Rumor the appropriate tool for testing and debugging the Eth2 clients and their behaviour under different conditions.
 The variety of commands that Rumor offers is still on a developing stage, but it already includes most of Eth2 networking specs such:

-\begin{itemize} \item Generate a ENR identity for the node needed to participate on some of the Eth2 protocols. \item The Eth peer discovery protocol \emph{dv5.1}. \item Generate a peer database or \emph{peerstore} of the connected and discovered peers. \item Establish a connection with a given peer. \item Exchange Status and Metadata of the Beacon State with the connected peers. \item Listen and publish messages on the GossipSub p2p protocol used in Eth2. \item Send and respond to RPCs from and to the peers. \item Import blocks and states from the Beacon Chain. \end{itemize}
+\begin{itemize} \item Generate a ENR identity for the node needed to participate on some of the Eth2 protocols. \item The Eth peer discovery protocol \emph{dv5.1}. \item Generate a peer database or \emph{peerstore} of the connected and discovered peers. \item Establish a connection with a given peer. \item Exchange Status and Metadata of the Beacon State with the connected peers. \item Listen and publish messages on the GossipSub p2p protocol used in Eth2. \item Send and respond to RPCs from and to the peers. \end{itemize}